What is your most memorable wedding?

 What about your business are you most proud of?

-Setting up whilst working full day, renovating a house, doing all my own design work, having a child and losing my dad - its been an emotionally rollercoaster but I'm very proud to have established a successful photography business.
+7 years ago I was establishing my business whilst still working full day, renovating a house, doing all my own design work, having a child and losing my dad - it was an emotionally rollercoaster but I'm very proud to have established a successful photography business.

 What is your No. 1 wedding planning tip for couples?

 Allow enough time to break away from the pack and try and enjoy the moment as its over in a flash.
 Getting your times right is key but this is where I also help (I'm a wedding planner too don't you know!!).